VIC.GOV.AU | Policy and Advisory Library

 Corporate staff are responsible for prescribing the minimum requirements for school-funded (including locally funded) capital works projects.

-Corporate staff are also responsible for approving the proposed scope of works for all school-funded capital works projects (that is, $100,000 and over) including school contributions to existing VSBA capital projects.
+Corporate staff are also responsible for approving the proposed scope of works for all school-funded capital works projects ($150,000 and over) including school contributions to existing VSBA capital projects.
 For projects $200,000 (GST inclusive) or more, the school must have Executive Director (VSBA) approval.

 Corporate staff are responsible for coordinating Minister for Education approval of the school-funded capital project proposals, when required.